The FBI wrote MLK a letter.

 Green dinosaur mascot.

-A polyethylene terephthalate bottle containing a carbonated caramel-coloured solution of non-nutritive sweetener.
+A bottle of injection molded polyethylene terephthalate contains a carbonated caramel coloured solution of non-nutritive sweetener.

 Sensor charger, sensor cable.